Advanced Zapier tutorial

 Follow the steps in Getting started with out-of-the-box extractions to clone the 1040s document type to your account.

-Prerequisite: Configure Google accounts
+Prerequisite: Configure accounts

 2. Create an empty Google Drive folder as a destination for the spreadsheets of extracted data.
 Name it 1040s_extracted.